eclipse-openj9/openj9/doc/compiler/control/CheckpointRestoreCoordination.md

 # Preparing for Restore

-As mentioned above, `TR::CompilationInfo::prepareForRestore` handles all the coordination needed to prepare the compiler for restore.
+As mentioned above, `TR::CRRuntime::prepareForRestore` handles all the coordination needed to prepare the compiler for restore.

 First this method calls `J9::OptionsPostRestore::processOptionsPostRestore` to